-White oil manufacturers.
+White oil manufacturers charge a lot for what's so simple.
 Okay, I'll confess it up front; there's only one person who should be making this stuff that controls the sap sucking and chewing pests in your garden, and that's you.

 Can you mix together cooking oil and washing up liquid, pour it into a two litre plastic container and give it a good shake?
 Then why would you want to approach a white oil manufacturer for their product that costs ten times as much?
 Do it yourself.